Frensham: Amenities

 Frensham post office and village shop is a community run shop and celebrated its tenth anniversary in January 2006.

 There are four local schools: St Mary's Church of England Infants' School, Frensham Heights, Edgeborough and More House.

-More House is the largest residential special school in the uk, educating boys with specific learning and language-based difficulties, including Dyslexia, Developmental Language Disorders and Dyspraxia.
+More House School is the largest residential special school in the UK, educating boys with specific learning and language-based difficulties, including dyslexia, developmental language disorders and dyspraxia.

 Frensham Great Pond, lying within Frensham Common, extends over 100 acre and is a centre for sailing activities.
 The pond sometimes suffers from eutrophication.
 The occasional presence of blue-green algae means that official advice regarding swimming varies, as indicated by notices at the water's edge.
 The smaller Frensham Little Pond is a scenic area for picnics - neither swimming nor sailing is allowed there.

-There are two active sports clubs in the village - Frensham Cricket Club and the Frensham RBL Bowls Club.
+There are two active sports clubs in the village – Frensham Cricket Club and the Frensham RBL Bowls Club.
 The cricket club (2013) has two grounds, and plays in the I'Anson league with local villages.
-The bowls club have a very busy friendlies schedule as well as playing in the West Surrey Men's League, the Three Counties Bowl Fellowship and the Farnham and District league.
+The bowls club have a very busy friendlies schedule as well as playing in the West Surrey Men's League, the Three Counties Bowl Fellowship and the Farnham and District League.